emily-palaska/mosaic/results/synthesis/query0s.md

 Query `Initialize a logistic regression model.
 Use standardization on training inputs.
 Train the model.`
 ## Script Variables
 - model:<br>
->The model is a machine learning model that is used to train a model on the given data.
-The model takes in the input data and the target data and uses this information to learn a function that maps the input data to the target data.
-The model is then used to make predictions on new data.
+>The variable model is a logistic regression model that is trained on the training data.
+The model is used to predict the probability of a given observation being a member of a particular class.
+The model is trained using the training data and the training labels.
+The model is then used to predict the probability of a given observation being a member of a particular class.
+The model is used to make predictions on the test data and the test labels.
+The model is evaluated using the test labels and the test accuracy is calculated.
+The model is then used to make predictions on the test data and the test labels
 - LogisticRegression:<br>
->LogisticRegression is a classification algorithm that is used to predict the probability of a given data point belonging to a particular class.
-It is based on the logistic function, which is a sigmoid function that maps the input data to a probability value between 0 and 1.
-The output of the logistic function is then used to predict the class of the data point.
+>LogisticRegression is a machine learning algorithm that is used for classification problems.
+It is a supervised learning algorithm that uses a logistic function to map the input data to the output data.
+The logistic function is a sigmoid function that maps the input data to the probability of the output data.
+The output data is a binary value (0 or 1) that indicates whether the input data belongs to the positive or negative class.
+The logistic regression algorithm uses a set of weights and biases to map the input data to the output data.
+The weights and biases are learned from the training data using
 ## Synthesis Blocks
 ### notebooks/example_more.ipynb
 CONTEXT: def train_lr(x_train, y_train, preprocessing="normalize"): COMMENT: create a logistic regression model